 Solar Payback Period by State — 2026 Reference

-Estimates for a typical 8–10 kW system, cash purchase, after 30% ITC.
+Estimates for a typical 8–10 kW system, cash purchase, before incentives.
 High-rate states pay back faster; lower-rate states have longer payback but still positive lifetime economics.

 | State | Avg.
 Rate (¢/kWh) | Avg.
 Production (kWh/kW/yr) | State Incentive | Est. Payback |